Immigration deal distant as leaders try to avert shutdown

 The temporary funding bill would also include a long-delayed, six-year renewal of a popular health insurance program for children of low-income families.
 It would fund the government through Feb.
 16.

-House Speaker Paul Ryan, R-Wis., unveiled the plan at a Tuesday evening GOP meeting.
-Lawmakers and aides initially said it was received well, raising hopes that a potential shutdown would be sidestepped with relative ease.
-A Ryan spokeswoman declined later to comment on the Freedom Caucus’ opposition.
+House Speaker Paul Ryan, R-Wis., unveiled the plan at a Tuesday evening GOP meeting and lawmakers and aides said it was received well, raising hopes that a potential shutdown would be sidestepped with relative ease.

-Many Democrats said they’re still unlikely to support the measure without an agreement on immigration.
-The prospects for such a deal were complicated as Democrats appeared to see scant reason to bargain with a president many in their party view as holding racist views.
+Many Democrats said they’re still unlikely to support the measure without an agreement on immigration — a deal which was derailed, in part, by Trump’s incendiary remarks about “shithole” countries in Africa last week.
+Democrats appeared to see scant reason to bargain with a president many in their party view as holding racist views on immigration.

 Don't Miss a Story